t-monaghan/t-monaghan.github.io/content/posts/what-comes-after-uni.md

 date : '2025-02-16T14:41:31+11:00'
 title : 'What Comes After Uni?' draft : false
-description: |
- I've only got two things to do tonight.
-Write this, and get my bag ready for the office tomorrow.
-It's unusual that I head into the office, but a mate's invited me to give a talk at our internal golang meetup.
 ---
 I've only got two things to do tonight.
 Write this, and get my bag ready for the office tomorrow.
 It's unusual that I head into the office, but a mate's invited me to give a talk at our internal golang meetup.